 - The traveller does not enter into service with an organisation situated in Sri Lanka

 - During the trip, no paid or unpaid volunteer work is performed

 - No political gatherings are attended during the trip

 - No journalism events are attended during the trip

 Flight ticket and financial means

-On arrival in Sri Lanka, travelers need to be able to provide a ticket for a return flight or a transit to another country.
+On arrival in Sri Lanka, travellers need to be able to provide a ticket for a return flight or a transit to another country.
 If a transit is made to another country that has a visa obligation, the visa for that country needs to be provided as well.
-Travelers also need to be able to show that they possess sufficient financial means to be pay for their stay in Sri Lanka.
+Travellers also need to be able to show that they possess sufficient financial means to pay for their stay in Sri Lanka.
 The minimum amount that you need to possess is $15 per day.

 The visa can solely be used for the purpose indicated during the visa application.
 Example: you have applied for a visa to work at company A in Sri Lanka.
 You have acquired a business visa for this.
 However, you then want to work with company B in Sri Lanka.
 This cannot be done with the business visa you applied for.
 To still be able to work for company B you need to apply for a new visa, and have it approved before you arrive in Sri Lanka.